 The following is general licensing information.
 Please visit the website listed above for more specific licensing information.
-There, you’ll find application forms, insurance requirements, fees, and any special licensing requirements.
+You’ll find application forms, insurance, fees, and special licensing requirements there.
 Plus, you’ll be able to ask questions and more.

 Following is a list of general requirements before a license will be granted:

 - First, all applicants must be at least 21 years old

 - Next, all applicants must be a United States citizen

 - Also, you must be able to provide proof of liability insurance with the amount to be no less than two hundred fifty thousand dollars in coverage.

 - Must be able to provide proof of workers’ compensation insurance